"Joseph... did what the angel of the Lord had commanded him, and took Mary home as his wife... ."

 - Matthew 1:24

-He might have been married by now, had there been any prospects in his small New England town.
-Or, if he hadn't been so shy, he might have pursued that girl on Main Street.
+He might have been married by then, had there been any prospects in his small New England town, or he hadn't been too shy to pursue that girl down on Main Street.
 Instead, an escape route - or providence - intervened.

-The "route," a forerunner to the Internet perhaps, had many names, but just one purpose: introducing lonely singles to each other by mail.
-The young man's favorite "pen-pal" lived in Ohio.
-They were the same age, give or take a month or two; he was the oldest of eight, she the oldest of nine.
+The "route," a forerunner to the Internet perhaps, had many names but just one purpose - introducing lonely singles to each other by mail.
+His favorite "pen-pal" lived in Ohio.
+They were the same age; he was the oldest of eight, she the oldest of nine.
 Neither had been married, but she had a child.

-I rarely think of Joseph's role in the Christmas story without remembering that the only father I ever knew accepted a similar, unexpected task of raising someone else's child.
+I rarely think of Joseph's role in the Christmas story without remembering that the only father I ever knew accepted a similar task of raising someone else's child.
 Fatherhood was part of the package for both men.
 Marry the woman, take the child, too.

-Joseph could have said "No." In fact, after learning Mary was pregnant, and knowing he wasn't the father, he thought of "putting her away privately" (Matthew 1:19).
-But that was before a divinely-inspired dream confirmed Mary had been faithful to him.
+Joseph could have said, "No." In fact, after learning Mary was pregnant and knowing he was not the child's father, he thought of "putting her away privately" (Matthew 1:19).
+But that was before a divinely-inspired dream confirmed Mary had not been unfaithful to him.

-Jewish marriage in those days took three steps.
-First came the engagement, ordinarily arranged by the parents while the couple were still children.
-Next came the betrothal, a year-long period when the young man and woman had some liberty to object to the marriage.
+Jewish marriage in those days took three steps: First came the engagement, ordinarily arranged by the parents; before marriage was betrothal, a year-long period when the young man and woman had some liberty to object to the marriage.
 Although they were not considered married during this period, the agreement was binding.
-Should the union be dissolved, the couple were said to be divorced.
+Should the union be dissolved, the couple was said to be divorced.

 Jewish law also allowed the man to make a public display of his misbehaving fianc.
 That Joseph considered "putting Mary away privately" showed how much he loved her, as God knew he did.
 Mary was not the only "highly favored" one in the Christmas story (Luke 1:28).
 Joseph was also part of the plan.

-It may be surprising to learn that the young man who slips to the fringe of the gospel story following the nativity - except for a brief reappearance with Jesus at the Temple 12 years later - is the first member of Jesus' family to be mentioned in the New Testament.
+It might be surprising to learn that, except for a brief reappearance with Jesus at the temple 12 years later, the young man who slips to the fringe of the gospel story following the nativity is the first member of Jesus' family to be mentioned in the New Testament.
 Matthew's Gospel begins with a 42-generation genealogy, not of Mary, but of Joseph (Matthew 1:16).

 Why?
 Although Joseph knew he was not the child's biological father, most people were unlikely to accept such a story.
-But the main reason for the lengthy detail was that to the Jew if even a drop of non-Jewish blood were detected in their lineage, they could not be considered a Jew.
+The main reason for the lengthy detail was that if even a drop of non-Jewish blood were detected in someone's lineage, that person could not be considered a Jew.
 That Joseph, as well as Mary, was a descendent of Abraham, David and the others, would make Jesus a Jew even if Joseph were his biological father.